-Asthma attacks can be life-threatening.
-If you have allergic asthma, it means that your symptoms are triggered by exposure to certain allergens, such as pollen, pet dander, or tobacco smoke.
+Asthma attacks can be life threatening.
+If you have allergic asthma, it means that exposure to certain allergens, such as pollen, pet dander, or irritants like tobacco smoke, triggers your symptoms.

-If symptoms don’t improve after using rescue medications, or you have severe symptoms, call for emergency medical help.
+If you experience severe symptoms, call for emergency medical help.
 In the United States, that means dialing 911 to call for an ambulance.

 Severe asthma attacks share many symptoms with mild to moderate asthma attacks.
-The key difference is that the symptoms of a severe allergic asthma attack don’t improve after taking rescue medication.
+The key difference is that the symptoms of a severe allergic asthma attack do not improve after taking rescue medication.

 - intense shortness of breath and difficulty speaking